Robustness Analysis on Foundational Segmentation Models: Introduction

-Deploying models in real-world often introduces distribution shifts, leading to unforeseen model behavior.
-To address this, studying the robustness of current deep learning models against potential real-world perturbations is essential \cite{comaniciu1997robust,kamann2020benchmarking,hendrycks2019benchmarking,schiappa2023large,ge2023improving, NEURIPS2022_de6ff07c}.
-These perturbations are not artificially induced through adversarial attacks, but naturally occur due to changes in the environment, varying camera settings, and compression.
-Handrycks et.al. \cite{hendrycks2019benchmarking} introduced a series of such perturbations and evaluated the robustness of image classification models to these perturbations.
-Following this, such perturbations have been applied to evaluate robustness of models in several other downstream tasks \cite{kamann2021benchmarking,Schiappa_2023_CVPR}.
-While they studied the robustness of models in supervised settings, the robustness of VMFs for segmentation tasks remains uncertain.
+Deploying models in real world often introduces distribution shifts in the data, leading to unforeseen model behavior.
+To address this, studying the robustness of current deep learning models against potential real-world perturbations is essential \citep{comaniciu1997robust,kamann2020benchmarking,hendrycks2019benchmarking,schiappa2023large,ge2023improving, NEURIPS2022_de6ff07c}.
+These perturbations are not artificially induced through adversarial attacks, but naturally occurred due to changes in the environment, varying camera settings, and compression.
+Hendrycks et.al. \cite{hendrycks2019benchmarking} introduced a series of such perturbations and evaluated the robustness of image classification models to these perturbations.
+Following this, such perturbations have been applied to evaluate robustness of models in several other downstream tasks \citep{kamann2021benchmarking,Schiappa_2023_CVPR}.
+While they studied the robustness of models in supervised settings for classification tasks; the robustness of VMFs for segmentation tasks remains uncertain regardless of the type of supervision during learning.
+As VFMs become increasingly common and adapted for numerous downstream tasks, understanding their robustness and behavior in response to potential real-world distribution shifts is crucial.

-In this work, we conduct extensive robustness analysis of VFMs with billions of parameters for segmentation tasks.
-Moreover, we compare their behavior with the models trained in supervised settings.
-We use two recently proposed VFM based ODISE \cite{odise} and Segment-Anything SAM \cite{segmentanything} methods.
-For this, we introduce 17 common perturbations with 5 severity levels to popular datasets for instance segmentation tasks COCO \cite{coco} and ADE20K \cite{ade20k}.
+In this work, we conduct an extensive robustness analysis of VFMs with billions of parameters for the segmentation tasks.
+We use four recent multimodal VFM-based models, namely ODISE \cite{odise}, Painter \cite{Painter}, InternImage \cite{wang2023internimage}, Segment-Anything (SAM) \cite{segmentanything} along with recent unimodal models, namely Mask2Former \cite{mask2former}, MaskDINO \cite{maskdino} and ViT-Adapter \cite{vit-adapter}.
+For the first two non-VFM models, we use both CNN and transformer based backbones.
+For the robustness analysis, we use 17 common perturbations with 5 severity levels to the MS COCO \cite{coco} and ADE20K \cite{ade20k} datasets and name the perturbed datasets as MS COCO-P and ADE20K-P for the task of segmentation.

-Our findings indicate that from the studied models, (1) VFMs are not robust to compression-based corruptions when compared to other transformer-based segmentation approaches.
-(2) VFMs are not noticeably more robust nor higher performing in these segmentation tasks, but have competitive robustness in a real-world setting.
-(3) VFMs show higher relative robustness for specific object-types like those found in sports, outdoor and appliance compared to other non-VFMs.
-This may be because of the open-vocabulary setting in which they were trained in, allowing for greater robustness compared to a closed setting.
+Our findings indicate that from the studied models, (1) VFMs lack robustness in compression and blur based corruptions.
+(2) All of the multimodal VFMs are not noticeably more robust nor higher performing in these segmentation tasks than the unimodal models; but have competitive robustness in a zero-shot setting.
+(3) multimodal VFMs show higher relative robustness for specific object-types compared to unimodal modelas.